 D. Preceptor Option

 - Successful graduate of NAWCO approved "Wound Management Training Course".
+(See below for approved course)

 - Complete a minimum of 120 hours of hands on clinical training with an NAWCO approved clinical preceptor after completion of "Wound Management Certification Training Course".
 (Please make sure your preceptor is approved by the National Alliance of Wound Care and Ostomy before completing any clinical hours.